MicrosoftDocs/azure-docs/articles/azure-functions/durable/durable-functions-isolated-create-first-csharp.md

 ---
-title: "Quickstart: Create a C# durable function (isolated worker)"
+title: "Quickstart: Create a C# Durable Functions app"
-description: Create and publish a C# durable function (isolated worker model) in Azure Functions by using Visual Studio or Visual Studio Code.
+description: Create and publish a C# Durable Functions app in Azure Functions by using Visual Studio or Visual Studio Code.
 author: lilyjma
 ms.topic: quickstart
 ms.date: 06/05/2024